Oxford Colleges Fire Safety Advisor (Ref: GTC-163)

-It is possible, but not preferred, to send applications by post to Human Resources Department, Green Templeton College, University of Oxford, 43 Woodstock Road, Oxford, OX2 6HG, United Kingdom.
+All applications must be made on an application form and sent by email to email@example.com.
+It is possible, but not preferred, to send applications by post to Human Resources Department, Green Templeton College, Woodstock Road, Oxford OX2 6HG.

-Interviews will take place on Tuesday 17 March 2020.
-As there are several individuals involved in the selection process it will not be possible to alter the interview date.
+The closing date is Monday 15 March 2021 at 12 noon.
+Interviews will be held at the end of March, and as there are several staff members involved in the selection process it will not be possible to alter the interview date, once agreed.

 In the interests of economy we will only contact those candidates who have been shortlisted for interview and they will be informed by telephone or email.
-If you do not hear from us within two weeks of the closing date please assume that you have not been shortlisted on this occasion.
+Applicants are welcome to telephone or e-mail to check the progress of their application.

 Charity number 1142297.